-According to the Department of Human Services, data that would be used in the registry mandated by the bill are already collected by the child fatality review teams and made available to the Legislature.
-The bill would likely lead to a small, indeterminate increase in administrative cost to the Department associated with modifying available information for use in a registry and modifying the Department's internet home page to meet the requirements of the bill.
+According to the Department of Human Services, data that will be used in the registry mandated by Senate Bill 226 are already collected by the child fatality review teams and made available to the Legislature.
+The bill will likely lead to a indeterminate increase small, in administrative cost to the Department modifying available associated with information for use in a registry and modifying the Department's internet home page to meet the requirements of the bill.